nandstand/site/content/_index.md

 I'm Christian Fuller, a developer from the Mississippi Gulf Coast.

-Previously, I helped maintain and deploy oceanographic software on an HPC cluster.
+Previously, I helped maintain and deploy oceanographic software on a Navy HPC cluster.
 Now, I develop training software for the U.S. Air Force.

 I'm interested in things that make development work easier (CI/CD, better docs).
 I also develop games on the side.